cgarbin/cot6930-natural-language-processing/assignment2/README.md

 See note in https://stackoverflow.com/questions/19192823/words-to-keep-attribute-in-stringtowordvector-filter-in-weka that attribute selection should be used for supervised problem - which is the case here.

+## Step 5 - Classifying and fine-tuning with an SVM classifier

+### Classifying with the SVM classifier

+### Fine-tuning an SVM classifier

-## Step 4 - Reporting the fine-tuned classifier
+## Step 6 - Reporting the fine-tuned classifier

 TODO: final results using test data